Co-Higgs bundles of Schwarzenberger type and the determinant morphism: Introduction

 \subsection{Acknowledgments}

 The content of the subsection 2.2 appeared within my doctoral thesis (\cite{Banerjee}).
 I am grateful to my PhD supervisor, Steven Rayan, for insightful guidance and continuous support, both during the thesis work and during an additional $6$-month postdoctoral fellowship that I held under his mentorship.
 I am fortunate to have been supported financially by the Department of Mathematics and Statistics, the College of Arts and Science and the College of Graduate and Postdoctoral Studies at the University of Saskatchewan though a Graduate Teaching Fellowship during my doctoral studies.
 I was also generously supported by S. Rayan's NSERC Discovery Grant during both my doctoral and postdoctoral work.
 I am thankful for many fruitful mathematical conversations with Mahmud Azam, Eric Boulter, Robert Cornea, Matthew Koban, Dat Minh Ha, and Evan Sundbo.
 Finally, I acknowledge Ruxandra Moraru for hosting me at the University of Waterloo through an additional postdoctoral fellowship in Winter 2025, during which time I made significant progress on this manuscript.
+Finally, I thank the anonymous reviewer for sharing meaningful suggestions towards improvement of the manuscript.